 nameattribute specifies the configurable property we wish to edit.

 valueattribute specifies the value we wish to set the property to.

 Every element inside MFractor that can be configured has it's own unique configuration identifier.
-This a package based string that indicates the software, element type and element name inside the name.
+This a unique string that can be used to reference a particular code action, code generator, code analyser etc within MFractor.

 For example, the Xamarin.Forms Implement View Model code action has the configuration identifier

 To discover the ID of a feature you want to customise, locate that feature in MFractor's documentation; a features id is located below the heading inside the documentation:

 If we wanted to change the behaviour of the Implement View Model code action, we add a